-The Internal Audit function has an independent role and audits and reviews how well internal control systems function, the appropriateness and efficiency of functions, and how well guidelines are observed.
+The Internal Audit function has an independent role and audits and reviews how well internal control systems function, the appropriateness and efficiency of the functions, and how well guidelines are observed.

-The Internal Audit function also strives to promote the development of risk management practices in the Group's business regions and business units.
-The Company has an internal audit manager, who is administratively subordinate to the Finance management, but reports to the Board's Audit Committee.
+The Internal Audit function also strives to promote the development of risk management practices in the Group's Strategic Business Units.
+The Company has an internal audit manager, who is subordinate to the Finance management, but who reports to the Board's Audit Committee.